Information for Majors

 - An annotated bibliography of primary and secondary sources that would be used in the writing of the senior thesis.

 Once these three documents have been submitted, the department arranges an oral exam.
 All three members of the department and the student meet for about an hour, to discuss the comparative paper and the thesis proposal.
-At the end of the oral exam, the three faculty members, in the student's absence, decide if the student should pass, fail, or pass with conditions.
+At the end of the oral exam, the three faculty members, in the student's absence, decide if the student should pass, fail, or pass with conditions (additional work or revision that must be completed to the satisfaction of the faculty within a designated period of time).